sshovkov/raspberry-train/README.md

-# Using a Raspberry Pi to display Q train arrival time
+# Using a Raspberry Pi to display Q-train arrival time

 ## Materials